fdrocha/fdrocha.github.io/llmri/index.md

 ![Average absolute activation for 'py'](avg_abs_act_py.png)
 ![Average absolute activation for 'cp'](avg_abs_act_cp.png)

-To be clear, what we are doing here is taking all the activations across (the first 100 entries in) each dataset, and averaging their absolute values over entry and $\rm seq$ dimension.
+To be clear, what we are doing here is taking all the activations across (the first 100 entries in) each dataset, and averaging their absolute values over entry and $$\rm seq$$ dimension.
 It is interesting that these show significantly more structure than the simple average pictures.
 It is also striking that there seem to be some visually distinguishable aspects to the pictures for the different datasets.
 I.e., you can see that certain layers show more activity, and that they vary from dataset to dataset.

 # Dataset classification: fingerprinting text types

-Looking at the pictures in the previous section, it is apparent that most of the interesting variation happens in the $\rm layer$ dimension, suggesting that we can further average over the $\rm emb$ dimension.
+Looking at the pictures in the previous section, it is apparent that most of the interesting variation happens in the $$\rm layer$$ dimension, suggesting that we can further average over the $$\rm emb$$ dimension.
 This reduces our data characterising each dataset to a 64 number signature, 32 for attention layers and 32 for MLP layers.
 Here is what that looks like:

 ![1D mean absolute activation](mean_abs_act_1d_all.png)